How to Repair Tile Roofs

 Use a flat pry bar to carefully lift up the tile (or tiles) just above the cracked or broken one.
 Be careful not to damage them by lifting them too far.
 Prop them up with blocks of wood.

 Next use the flat pry bar to lift out the faulty tile.
 If it doesn’t come out, insert a piece of wood beneath the tile to protect the tile below it.
 Use a hammer or the flat bar to carefully break the tile and remove the pieces.
 Using the flat bar, remove the nails that held the damaged tile if you can.
-If you can’t, use the flat bar and a hammer to drive the nails down into the battens or roof sheathing.
+If you can’t, use the flat bar and a hammer to drive the nails down into the wood battens or the roof sheathing.

 At this point, apply a bed of roofing cement to the area that was covered by the tile that’s being replaced, and slide in the new tile.
 Nails are not required for the replacement tile; the cement or adhesive should be good enough to hold it.